 The impacts of a Muslim majority and superficial media coverage

-Partly because for long periods during the Suharto New Order years, the government discouraged on-the-ground scrutiny from both domestic and international media.
+And Indonesia itself is partly to blame because for long periods during the Suharto New Order years, the government discouraged on-the-ground scrutiny from both domestic and international media.

 Writers and commentators often had no option but to resort to long-distance reporting and analysis.